Dhi13man/auto_vpn_connect/README.md

 1. Go to the [releases](https://github.com/Dhi13man/auto_vpn_connect/releases) page and download the latest release binary, or clone this repository.

-2. In the same directory as the script, or inside the root of the repository, create a file called `vpn_data.json` and fill it with the following information (replace the values with your own):
+2. In the same directory as the script, or inside the root of the repository, create (or edit) a file called `vpn_data.json` and fill it with the following information (replace the values with your own):

     ```json
     {